AryaRajeev08/IITM-Mini-Project/Automation and Alerting/README.md

 *** **How to use email_sender.go** ***

-Add this to your dezired directory and compile it using :  go build -o email_sender.go To send an automated daily report, you can use a cron job : Edit the cron configuration file to schedule the program using crontab -e
+Add this to your desired directory and compile it using :  go build -o email_sender.go To send an automated daily report, you can use a cron job : Edit the cron configuration file to schedule the program using crontab -e
 Add "minute hour day_of_month month day_of_week" command in the crontab This will automatically send health reports to the user.